aplteam/Tatin/README.md

 ## Contributing to the code

-There is a separate document "ForDevelopers.html" available in the `docs/` folder.
+There are several documents (like "TatinForContributor.html") available in the `docs/` folder that discuss specific topics associated with using the Tatin client or running a Tatin Server.

 -----

-Latest revision 2020-07-18
+Latest revision 2020-08-08